What is Leiomyosarcoma?

 There is no sure way to prevent leiomyosarcoma, but some steps may reduce the risk:

-• Avoid Radiation Exposure: Limit exposure to radiation unless absolutely necessary.
+• Avoid Radiation Exposure: Limit exposure to radiation unless necessary.

 • Chemical Safety: Avoid exposure to harmful chemicals by following safety guidelines.

 Living with leiomyosarcoma can be challenging, but support is available.
-Joining support groups, talking to a counselor, and staying informed about the latest treatments can help you cope with the condition.
+Joining support groups, speaking with a counsellor, and staying informed about the latest treatments can help you manage the condition.

 Book Doctor Appointment